codermind/korean_trainer/doc/privacy-policy.md

 (including but not limited to the Google Play Store and Google Game Services) whose policies can be found at : https://policies.google.com/privacy

+## Game progress

+In order to allow your in app progress to persist we will also collect data such as game saves.

 ## Log Data

 We want to inform you that whenever you use our Service, in case of an error in the app we collect